 Talk to the Judge or Traffic Court

-Call the court of jurisdiction to discuss the possibility of taking the NSC certified Fleetistics DDC course as a way to resolve the ticket without returning.
+Call the court of jurisdiction for your out of state ticket to discuss the possibility of taking the NSC certified Fleetistics DDC course as a way to resolve the ticket without returning.
 Send them this URL https://www.fleetistics.com/resources/nsc/ and ask if taking this course will suffice.
 Be sure to take notes on who you spoke to and when.
 Get everything in writing and hold onto it for 5 years.
 If there is an error you do not want a warrant for your arrest.
 Once you provide the DDC certificate of completion ask for a letter for your files indicating you have satisfied the court.

 Defensive Driving Course